cruizba/http-server-node-docker/README.md

 # Why

-I wanted to have an easy way to spawn http-server to use it temporary to share files by demand.
+I wanted to have an easy way to spawn http-server to use it temporary to share files on demand.
 I've also wanted to have automatic builds of new versions of http-server in a docker image because all images I see of http-server does not convince me.